 PLAY THE CREDIT SCORE GAME

-- Not everyone can do anything other than pay the bills at the moment, but luckily another best practice is to pay your bills on time in full.
+- Not everyone can do anything other than paying the bills at the moment, but luckily another best practice is to pay your bills on time in full.
+If you’re in the weeds, communication is key.
+Call to see what options you may have.
+If your job has been impacted by Coronavirus (among other life situations/setbacks) you may be able to avoid fees and penalties.
+You don’t know unless you ask.
 This stuff matters.